puppetlabs/puppet-docs/source/puppet/3.7/reference/config_ssl_external_ca.markdown

 2. [Single, intermediate CA issued by a root self-signed CA.](#option-2-single-intermediate-ca)  The intermediate CA directly issues SSL certificates; the root CA doesn't.
 3. [Two intermediate CAs, both issued by the same root self-signed CA.](#option-3-two-intermediate-cas-issued-by-one-root-ca)
-    * One intermediate CA issues SSL certificates for puppet master servers.
+    * One intermediate CA issues SSL certificates for Puppet master servers.
     * The other intermediate CA issues SSL certificates for agent nodes.
     * Agent certificates can't act as servers, and master certificates can't act as clients.